eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 to become true.
 Usually these conditions correspond to the availability of data at specific subscribers.
 This way we can immediately wake up when data is available and will avoid unnecessary wake-ups if no data is available.

-To do so it manages a set of triggers which can be activated and indicate that a corresponding condition became true which in turn will wake up a potentially waiting thread.
-Upon waking up it can be determined which conditions became true and caused the wake up.
+It manages a set of triggers which can be activated to indicate that a corresponding condition became true which wakes up a potentially waiting thread.
+Upon waking up it can be determined which conditions became true and caused the wake-up.
 In the case that the wake up event was the availability of new data, this data can now be collected at the subscriber.

 For more information on how to use the Waitset see [Waitset](../../../iceoryx_examples/waitset/README.md).